supernovabun/PokeBreeder/README.md

 ## To Work On

 ### Following mechanics
+**Edit:**Psych, I fixed the following mechanics at 4:34 AM EST on 14 Aug 2025.
+Just gotta upload it!

-Right now you lose all your Pokemon on quitting (as in they stop following you), but honestly... fair.
-It's not necessarily something that I need to code.
+~~Right now you lose all your Pokemon on quitting (as in they stop following you), but honestly... fair.
+It's not necessarily something that I need to code.~~

 ### Individual Pokemon layouts